What are your admission requirements?

 Students require a minimum mark of 75% to 80% (depending on the program you apply for) in the relevant courses.
 Your acceptance into the program will be based on your past academic performance, interview (for semester students), self-evaluation, and teacher references.

 What is your cancellation policy?

-Up to thirty days before the program begins, you have the flexibility to decide, without penalty, whether you want to continue with the program.
-If you choose to continue, your tuition fees and travel costs will be due at this time.
-MEI Academy’s tuition fee becomes non-refundable thirty days before the program begins.
+Up until your program’s cancellation date, you have the flexibility to decide, without penalty, whether you want to continue with the program.
+If you choose not to participate in the program, your deposit will be refunded.Read more about deadlines here.

 How many teachers will be on each trip?

 Each semester and summer program runs at between 25 and 40 students, typically split between male and female, although that balance can change slightly from year to year.
 The ratio of students to teachers however is always at most 12 students to 1 teacher, but typically works out to be closer to 10 students to 1 teacher.

 What sort of computer or device should students bring?